L30 – Safety Recall: Soft or Low Brake Pedal – 2017-2019 Acura MDX

 • Before beginning the bleeding procedure, remove the reservoir cap and strainer, and remove any dirt and debris then reinstall the strainer only.

-• Use only new AcuraeBay DOT 3 Brake Fluid from an unopened container.
-Using a non-HondaeBay brake fluid can cause corrosion and shorten the life of the system.
+• Use only new AcuraeBay logo DOT 3 Brake Fluid from an unopened container.
+Using a non-HondaeBay logo brake fluid can cause corrosion and shorten the life of the system.
 Do not reuse the drained brake fluid.

 • The brake fluid in the reservoir connected to the master cylinder must be at the MAX (upper) level mark at the start of the bleeding procedure and checked after bleeding each wheel.
 Add fluid as required.